Case: Blind SA v Minister of Trade, Industry and Competition (14996/21)

 Media Monitoring Africa (MMA), represented by Power Singh Inc., successfully applied to intervene as an amicus curiae in this matter.
 MMA argued that the present copyright regime in South Africa hinders the ability of person’s with visual and disabilities to meaningful advance their rights to freedom of expression and access to information.
 MMA argued further that there is a pressing need to realise the right to freedom of expression and the ability to share knowledge and ideas in the digital era.
 In addition, MMA illustrated that an appropriate balance can be struck to ensure that freedom of expression can be fostered, rather than restrained, by copyright laws.
 The International Committee of Jurists and Recreate Action were also admitted as amici curiae in this matter.

-The Main Application was successfully heard on 21 September 2021.
+The Main Application was successfully heard on 21 September 2021, and on 7 December 2021, Mbongwe J handed down judgment.